Two-loop corrections to the QCD propagators within the Curci-Ferrari model: Introduction

+It should not be deduced from the previous considerations, however, that the perturbative CF approach is to be completely abandoned in the case of QCD.
+It is true that the quark mass function close to the chiral limit cannot be satisfactorily reproduced within this approach because it is directly sensitive to $\chi$SB breaking.
+However, many other form factors, including the gluon, ghost and quark dressing functions, are certainly less sensitive to these symmetry considerations, and, therefore, potentially within the reach of perturbative CF calculations.

+With this line of thought, a one-loop investigation of the CF model in the presence of massive quarks was carried out in Ref.~\cite{Pelaez:2014mxa} where the various form factors were evaluated using the IR-safe renormalization scheme for an arbitrary number of colors ($N$), degenerate flavors ($N_f$) and dimensions ($d$), and compared with lattice data for $\smash{d=4}$, $\smash{N=3}$, and $\smash{N_f=2}$, $2+1$ or $2+1+1$ flavors, \cite{Sternbeck:2012qs,Bowman:2004jm,Bowman:2005vx,Ayala:2012pb}.
+It was shown in particular that the gluon and ghost propagators are correctly accounted for by this perturbative approach.
+Unexpectedly, however, the quark dressing function was not properly reproduced and even featured the wrong monotonicity as a function of the momentum.
+At first sight, this seems to go against the above expectations and to signal again a limitation of the perturbative approach within the CF model.

-A one-loop investigation of the CF model in the presence of massive quarks was carried out in Ref.~\cite{Pelaez:2014mxa}.
-Given the extension of Ref.~\cite{glmq8} the main direction of this article is to extend the work of Ref.~\cite{Pelaez:2014mxa} to two loops.
-There are at least two other reasons for considering the two-loop extension.
-First, in Ref.~\cite{Pelaez:2014mxa}, it was not easy to obtain full satisfactory results at one loop in the Landau gauge.
-Indeed, in this gauge, the quark field does not need to be renormalized at one loop.
-This is because the one loop correction to the wave function part of the quark two-point function is finite.
-In fact for massless fields it vanishes identically in the Landau gauge.
-In effect this meant that the quark wave form factor could not be commensurate with the other form factors which was evident in Ref.~\cite{Pelaez:2014mxa} from the clear qualitative mismatch between the CF one-loop predictions for this quantity and the corresponding lattice results.
-Therefore to extract results that are meaningful at the same level of precision as \cite{glmq8} for instance, a full {\em two} loop study is absolutely necessary.
-In fact an estimate of the two-loop corrections to this quantity given in Ref.~\cite{Pelaez:2014mxa} indicates that they could greatly contribute to resolve the tension with the lattice data.
-One of the goals of the present paper is to show that this is indeed what happens and therefore that just as the gluon and ghost correlators, the quark wave function admits an accurate description within the perturbative CF paradigm.
+However, as was pointed out in Ref.~\cite{Pelaez:2014mxa}, there is a way to reconcile and potentially cure these results within the perturbative CF paradigm.
+The key observation is that the one-loop correction to the quark dressing function is finite and even vanishes identically in the limit of a massless gluon in the Landau gauge.
+In effect, this means that this leading order perturbative correction is abnormally small and cannot be commensurate with the other form factors.
+Therefore, to extract results that are meaningful at the same level of precision as \cite{glmq8} for instance, a full two-loop study is absolutely necessary.
+In fact, an estimate of the two-loop corrections to this quantity indicates that they could greatly contribute to resolve the tension with the lattice data for this function \cite{Pelaez:2014mxa}.
+The main goal of the present paper is to show that this is indeed what happens and therefore that, just as the gluon and ghost correlators, the quark wave function admits an accurate description within the perturbative CF paradigm, not only far from the chiral limit but also close to the physical case.